New hope for picky eaters: study tests programs to help kids with ARFID

 Summary

 This study tested two different programs to help children aged 5 to 9 with Avoidant/Restrictive Food Intake Disorder (ARFID), a condition where kids can't eat enough or a wide enough variety of food.
 The goal was to see if these programs could reduce severe symptoms and improve nutrition.
-203 children took part, and researchers measured changes in eating habits and overall health.
+203 children and their families took part in the study at Duke University.

 Disclaimer Read more